erictsai6/typescript-migration/README.md

 * APP_DIRECTORY - this is the relative path to where your application JS code is located.
 Additional directories can be separated with a comma delimiter.
 * BLACKLIST_DIRECTORY - (optional) this is the relative path to directories that you wish to ignore for the JS rule enforcement.
 Additional directories can be separated with a comma delimiter.

-The script will segment the changed files by their git diff filter: added, renamed, changed type, etc.  Please see example output below.
+The script will segment the changed files by their git diff filter: added, modified, and renamed.
+Please see example output below.
+Both directory parameters accept regex.

 ### Example
 `./main.sh master app1/,app2 app1/scripts/`

 `./main.sh production app/`

+`./main.sh production app/ app/.*__tests__/`

 ### Example output
 ```